DamoNeer/hacker-blog/_posts/2021-04-23-RSAJam-Crypto.md

 In order to get phi, we are going to need to find the prime factors of N.

-Thankfully, someone has already figured out how to find the prime factors of N.
+Thankfully, someone has already figured out how to find the prime factors of N more than eight years ago.

 The first three functions are written by that [person](https://crypto.stackexchange.com/questions/6361/is-sharing-the-modulus-for-multiple-rsa-key-pairs-secure)